nickbrandt/GitLab/doc/integration/elasticsearch.md

     You will need to re-run all the rake tasks to re-index the database, repositories, and wikis.

+- **No new data is added to the Elasticsearch index when I push code**

+    When performing the initial indexing of blobs, we lock all projects until the project finishes indexing.
+It could happen that an error during the process causes one or multiple projects to remain locked.
+In order to unlock them, run the `gitlab:elastic:clear_locked_projects` rake task.

 - **"Can't specify parent if no parent field has been configured"**

     If you enabled Elasticsearch before GitLab 8.12 and have not rebuilt indexes you will get